shurikg/sce_ci_environment/jenkins/README.md

         sudo apt install docker.io
     ```

-    > Important: the local docker group id should be aligned with created image.
+    > Important: The local Docker group ID should be aligned with the created image.
     >
-    > Validate what is the docker guid on the server and update the Dockerfile if needed
+    > Validate what the Docker GUID is on the server and update the Dockerfile if needed.

 2. Local folder that will be acting as volume to jenkins container